 - ¼ cup beans and ¼ cup quinoa

-- 1 tablespoon peanut butter, ½ slice whole grain bread, ½ cup milk
+- 1 tablespoon of peanut butter, ½ slice whole grain bread, ½ cup milk

 - 3 ½ cup servings of milk

-- beans (like in a burrito or quesadilla)
+- Beans (try them in a burrito or quesadilla)

 Protein Sources for Toddlers Who Don’t Eat Meat